Succeeding in DWC

 Hints from the DWC professors

 - Go through every day’s lecture notes that same day and pick out the major points of the lecture.
-A small number of cards will usually be sufficient, 10 or fewer generally.
 (Professor Millard; Philosophy)

 - Make note cards with questions on one side and answers on the other, or definitions of important words, time periods, or movements.
 Use these note cards to study for the examinations, they will provide a good outline of what areas are key to the material you are studying.
 (Professor Millard; Philosophy)